contiv/contiv.github.io/websrc/source/documents/tutorials/networking-kubernetes-16.md

         TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0
 ```

-In the above output, you'll see the following interfaces:
+In the above output for the VM, you'll see the following interfaces:

 - `docker0` interface corresponds to the linux bridge and its associated
   subnet `172.17.0.1/16`.
-This is created by the docker daemon automatically, and
+This is created by the docker daemon automatically,
-is the default network containers would belong to when an override network
+  and containers belong to this network unless an override network is
-is not specified.
+  specified.
-- `eth0` in this VM is the management interface, on which we ssh into the VM
+- `eth0` is the management interface, on which we ssh into the VM
-- `eth1` in this VM is the interface that connects to an external network (if needed)
+- `eth1` is the interface that connects to an external network (if needed)
-- `eth2` in this VM is the interface that carries vxlan and control (e.g. etcd) traffic
+- `eth2` is the interface that carries vxlan and control (e.g. etcd) traffic

 ```
 [vagrant@kubeadm-master ~]$ ifconfig contivh0